 is a $6,000 reduction in the assessed value of your property, if that property is your primary residence on or before January 1 of that tax year.

-This exemption freezes the assessment on your property if the total household income is $55,000 or less.
+This exemption freezes the assessment on your property if the total household income is $65,000 or less.
 This is an exemption that must be renewed each year.
-For available Senior Exemption Forms, click here.

-is a $2,000 reduction on the assessed value of the primary residence.
-For available Disabled and Veteran’s Exemptions, click here.
+is a $2,000 reduction of the assessed value of the primary residence.

 Senior Homestead Exemption